Using rumen-protected fat to support fertility and milk fat at turnout

 The best option to fill the energy gap without causing further disruption to the rumen is to supplement with rumen-protected fats, says Dr Kirkland.

-Containing 2.5-times the energy content of cereals, rumen-protected fat helps maintain rumen stability since they don’t ferment in the rumen.
+Containing two-and-a-half times the energy content of cereals, rumen-protected fat helps maintain rumen stability since they don’t ferment in the rumen.
 This mitigates the risk of acidosis and milk fat depression brought on by feeding cereals, which push down rumen pH due to their rapidly fermentable starch content.

 “The high energy density of rumen-protected fat supplements also makes them an ideal choice to sustain energy supply at grass where conditions can be unpredictable.
 To further improve milk fat, they pair well with digestible fibre sources such as citrus pulp and soya hulls,” explains Dr Kirkland.